 The last day of the season, is what I mean.
 We’ve been so busy that we couldn’t attend until the very last day of the season.
-Disappointing, I know, since we missed out on lots of beautiful blooms, but there was still so much to see that we felt like we didn’t miss much!
-And just what exactly is the Keukenhof?
-Firmly situated in Lisse, it is one of the world’s largest gardens and has grown to house over 7 million various flowers on 79 acres of land.
+Disappointing, I know.
+We missed out on lots of beautiful blooms, but there was still so much to see that we felt like we didn’t miss much!
+And what exactly is the Keukenhof?
+Situated in Lisse, it is one of the world’s largest gardens and has grown to house over 7 million various flowers on 79 acres of land.

-Of course, most of this land is meant for walking among the flowers, but the numbers are pretty impressive.
+Of course, most of this land is for walking among the flowers, but the numbers are pretty impressive.
 Tourists from all over the world come to gaze at never ending rows of tulips that bloom only for a few short months.
 It’s usually open from the middle of March to the middle of May.

 The Dutch seem to say, We’ve come out of our hibernation and this is our time in the sun!

-While it is now closed until 2018, I highly recommend that if you decide you want to visit North Holland around spring time, do come around April.
-All the flowers around our home are in bloom and if those buds are out, then those at the Keukenhof probably will be out as well.
-Prices are listed on the site and may be subject to change but we paid €16 per person.
-Parking is also an additional €6 but if you can bike or walk to the Keukenhof, it’s free.
+I recommend that if you decide you want to visit North Holland around spring time, do come around April.
+All the flowers around our home are in bloom and if those buds are out, then the Keukenhof is in bloom too.
+Prices are listed on the site and may be subject to change.
+Parking is also an extra €6 but if you can bike or walk to the Keukenhof, it’s free.
 There are also buses you can take for a non-rental ride.
-Sander says the train is also an option, from Amsterdam, but since there are buses specifically for the Keukenhof, it might just be easier to catch one of those.
+Sander says the train is also an option.
+But since there are buses for the Keukenhof, it might be easier to catch one of those.